tscott-00/phogroup.github.io/nsf/two_stage_approach.md

 ---

-Last year we showed that a two-stage adaptive procedure can be employed for progressively learning the training data-set.
+<div style="text-align: justify">Last year we showed that a two-stage adaptive procedure can be employed for progressively learning the training data-set.
 The framework has been demonstrated on regression problems where the method outperformed a baseline network and is parameter efficient.
 In particular we also demonstrated that the procedure may be used for progressively learning the solutions of PDE in a fast and efficient manner in comparison with the traditional PINNs approach.

 ### Brief outline of the procedure